ErickJMenezes/mago/docs/getting-started/cli.md

   - `PATH`: Format specific files or directories, overriding the source configuration.
 - Options:
   - `--dry-run`: Preview changes without modifying files.
+  - `--stdin`: Format the contents from stdin and outputs to the stdout.
 - Aliases: `mago fmt`

 ### `mago lint`